-5.21 Income: Asset Allowance - Ineligible Assets
+5.21 Income: Asset Depletion - Ineligible Assets

-- Privately traded or restricted/non-vested stocks; - Any asset which produces income is already included in the income calculation. - Crypto currently not converted into U.S. dollars or held in U.S. or state-regulated financial institution.
+- Privately traded or restricted/non-vested stocks; - Any asset which produces income is already included in the income calculation.

 5.22 Income: Income History & Continuance

 The income of each applicant who will be obligated for the mortgage debt must be analyzed to determine whether income (from all sources) can be reasonably expected to continue through at least the first three (3) years of the mortgage loan.
 Each source of income should have minimum 2-year history and a minimum 3-year likelihood of continuance.